HTTP5214-Winter2023/Team_Boilerplate/meeting/meetings.md

 This week, we worked on integrating ChatGPT into our page.
 Finally we successfully integrate a ChatGPT template by using python.
 Then, we discussed how to make use of the template to build our boilerplate webpage.
 Apart from the ChatGPT, we were also making a boilerplate webpage using HTML/CSS.

-Our goal next week is to finish our boilerplate webpage and ask our classmates to user test our page
+Our goal next week is to finish our boilerplate webpage and ask our classmates to user test our page.